camunda/camunda-docs/versioned_docs/version-8.4/components/concepts/clusters.md

 ## Development clusters

-Development clusters are recommended for development, testing, proof of concepts, and demos.
+Development clusters, available in the Starter and Enterprise plans, are recommended for development, testing, proof of concepts, and demos.

+The way this type of cluster works varies depending if you are using it in the Starter or the Enterprise plan.

+### Development clusters in the Enterprise Plan

+Enterprise Plan users can purchase development clusters as part of their Enterprise subscription agreement.
+Deployment and execution of models (process instances, decision instances, and task users) are included at no extra cost for this type of cluster.
+Additionally, this type of cluster in the Enterprise plan, follows the [standard data retention policy](https://docs.camunda.io/docs/components/concepts/data-retention/) and does not auto-pause when not in use.

+Please [contact us](https://camunda.com/contact/) if you are an existing customer and would like to purchase a Development cluster.

+### Development clusters in the Starter Plan

-Starter Plan users have one **development cluster**, with free execution for development included in their plan.
-Deployment and execution of models (process instances, decision instances, and task users) is provided at no cost.
+Starter Plan users have one **development cluster**, with free execution for development, included in their plan.
+Deployment and execution of models (process instances, decision instances, and task users) are provided at no cost.

 Additional clusters can be purchased through your [billing reservations](/components/console/manage-plan/update-billing-reservations.md).

 Additionally, the following applies to **development clusters**:

-- **Cluster is not high-available & less hardware**: Reduced hardware resources and availability compared to production cluster (for example, one Zeebe node only).
+- **Cluster is not highly available & includes less hardware**: Reduced hardware resources and availability compared to production cluster (for example, one Zeebe node only).
 - **Shorter history of processes and decisions**: Data retention in Operate, Optimize, and Tasklist is reduced to one day.
-For example, pending or historical process instances are deleted after one day.
+For example, pending or historical process instances are deleted after one day as per the [fair usage limits of the Starter plan.](https://camunda.com/legal/fair-usage-limits-for-starter-plan/)

 :::caution

-**Cluster auto-pause** is not yet available.
+**Cluster auto-pause** is not yet available and only applies to non-Enterprise clusters.
 Development clusters will be paused if they go unused for two hours.
 When a cluster is paused, not all functionality will work, including BPMN timers and BPMN message catch events.
 :::